 For the Cheesecake

-- To make the crust, place the cashews, dates, coconut and lime zest in a food processor and process until it forms a dough.
+- To make the crust, place the almonds, dates, coconut and lime zest in a food processor and process until it forms a dough.

 - Press the dough into the bottom of a 7-9 inch springform pan.

 - To make the cake, place the cashews, lime juice, mango, maple syrup, coconut oil and coconut milk in a food processor and mix well, stopping to scrape down the sides.